 "Yes, that is apparent even to me," he said, as he pulled her into his arms.

-She pushed him back against the wall, saw his lips curl up as she leaned in to bite his neck.
+She pushed him back against the wall and leaned in to bite his neck.
 "Fate?
 That wasn't fate, Worf.
 That was me practically bludgeoning you with the fact that I had feelings for you."

 "Yes, I remember" he said, a glint in his eyes as he picked her up and carried her into the bedroom.
 "Don't take that moment away from them."